What are bottle flies?

 The best way to safely and completely get rid of bottle flies from your home and prevent a re-infestation is to get help from a professional bottle fly control expert.
 Do-it-yourself pesticides are often dangerous if not mixed or placed properly, are often ineffective, should never be used around food, and do nothing to help prevent a future re-infestation.
 If bottle flies have infested your home, contact the pest control experts All-American Pest Control today.

 With over 50 years of experience, we know the time, effort, and patience it takes to solve any pest problem, including problems with bottle flies.
 By choosing All-American Pest Control, you can be sure that you will receive quality services, thorough treatments, and a commitment to solving your pest problem by our trained, experienced, and friendly experts.

 How can I prevent problems with bottle flies in the future?

-The following prevention tips can help to reduce problems with bottle flies in your home.
+The following fly prevention tips can help to reduce problems with bottle flies in your home:

-Caulk gaps found around windows and doors.
+- Caulk any gaps found around windows and doors.
 Make sure that screens are secure and intact.

 - Store food in your home in the refrigerator or in sealed containers.